Mestway/CmdReader/README.md

     $ sudo pip install -r requirements.txt

-If you don't have write permission to the global Python package repo, you might want to instead:
+If you don't have write permission to your system's Python package folder, you might want to instead:

     $ pip install --user -r requirements.txt